 Watch the video above to discover how to use a Japanese soaking bath the traditional way!

-Click the button below to see other fabulous soaking tubs that will cover you with more than one foot of water provided by a traditional bathtub.
+Click the button below to see gorgeous free standing tubs with an Asian influence that will cover you with more than one foot of water provided by a western style bathtub.

 So, Is a Japanese Soaking Tub Worth It?